reqnroll/Reqnroll.Actions/README.md

-# SpecFlow.Actions
+# Reqnroll.Actions

-SpecFlow Actions are our new way to help you all write easier and quicker test automation.
+Reqnroll Actions are our new way to help you all write easier and quicker test automation.
 They will solve common challenges you encounter during your work of automating an application/API/website/mobile app/microservice/

-There will be two kinds of SpecFlow Actions:
+There will be two kinds of Reqnroll Actions:

 ## 1. Code Snippets
 These are small code snippets that solve a particular problem, which can be easily copy-pasted and adapted to your needs.